isaac-sim/IsaacAutomator/README.md

 ### Uploading Data

-You can upload user data from `uploads/` folder (in the project root) to the deployment by running the following command:
+You can upload user data from the `uploads/` folder (in the project root) to the deployment by running the following command:

 ```sh
 # enter Isaac Automator container